 Want to get more Kid Quality Time?

-- Don’t do chores, or give the kids chores to do.
+Don’t do chores, or give the kids chores.
 This isn’t the time to get the house straightened up or do dishes.
 It’s just going to be messy at the end of the night anyway, so it can wait until then!
 This is kid quality time for you all to relax and enjoy something together.
 Try to ignore the house and the laundry, and just focus on them.

 I know deployments are long and tiring, and don’t seem to have many golden opportunities.
 But if you look hard enough, you will find something to treasure.
 Deployments have come and gone for our family, but the memories of these happy evening moments I have spent outside with the kids will stay with us for a long time.
 I hope you will drop everything this evening and try it!
 Make some golden memories of your own!